kevinmsong/kevinmsong.github.io/README.md

 Source: [vexilografia](https://www.deviantart.com/vexilografia)

 > "Purpose has no place in biology, but history has no meaning without it."

-- George Kubler, The Shape of Time, 1982, p.
+&mdash; George Kubler, The Shape of Time, 1982, p.
 8

 ### Interests